lifeofmatsu/matsu-logo-designer/README.md

 3. Use commands `npm install` or `npm install -y` to install required dependencies.

 #### Usage
 Use command `node index.js` from the CLI.
 The application will prompt for user input for logo text, text color, logo shape, shape color, and file name.
-The generated SVG file can be found in the 'examples' subfolder.
+The generated SVG file can be found in the 'svg-files' subfolder.

 ## ⇁ Sources & Materials
 ##### ChatGPT 4 -
-Pointers on alternate file naming logic for 'setFileName()', particularly filitering, mapping, sorting for the 'logoNumbers' variable.
+Suggestions on alternate file naming logic for `setFileName()`, particularly filtering, mapping, and sorting for the `logoNumbers` variable.
 (https://chat.openai.com/)

 ##### [Ileriayo Adebiyi](https://github.com/Ileriayo)